NHOrus/srwq-compilation/episode-05.md

 "What I do with that doll is my own business!
 Besides, your little 'Dimensional co-existence wave' seems to have damaged the original W17.
 We might need yours for spare parts."

 Lefina held her breath to keep herself calm.
-Aliens, rampant computers, interdimensional overlords...She'd forgotten how terrible a simple human being could be.
+Aliens, rampant computers, interdimensional overlords...
+She'd forgotten how terrible a simple human being could be.

 "You've hurt us, you Irregulars.
 Hurt us bad, worse than the EFA, even.
 And I for one intent to make you repay that debt.
 This ship is just the downpayment, all those fancy mechs of your will be ours.
 Your fighters will replace the men and women you slaughtered!!!
 And you'll break the EFA for us.
 Maybe then, you can go back to your shithole dimension."